Squash blossom: Stuffed blossoms

 The squash blossoms are frequently stuffed and cooked in some Southeast European and Middle Eastern cuisines.
 The dish is called Kolokythoanthoi (Κολοκυθόανθοι) in Greek and Kabak çiçeği dolması in Turkish.
 The stuffing frequently includes a soft cheese, such as ricotta, which is reminiscent of the Ancient Greek dish thrion.

 In Turkey and Greece, squash blossoms are also stuffed with rice, meat and spices.
-There are two variants of the dish; the variant that contains minced meat in its stuffing is usually served hot, meanwhile the meatless version (stuffed squash blossoms with olive oil, rice and spices) is served cold and consumed frequently as a meze with ouzo, or rakı.
+There are two variants of the dish; the variant that contains minced meat in its stuffing is usually served hot, while the meatless version (stuffed squash blossoms with olive oil, rice and spices) is served cold and consumed frequently as a meze with ouzo, or rakı.
 The dish is especially popular in the coastal regions of Greece and Turkey.